SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Databases/Database_configuration_in_Cube/Configuring_the_database_settings_in_Cube.md

    - **Database prefix**: The name all indices will be prefixed with.
 This will be identical for all DMAs in the same cluster.

-   - **DB Server**: The full URL of your Amazon OpenSearch Service endpoint, for example: `https://search-mydomain-123456798.eu-north-1.es.amazonaws.com/`
+   - **DB Server**: The full URL of your Amazon OpenSearch Service endpoint, e.g. `https://search-mydomain-123456798.eu-north-1.es.amazonaws.com/`

    - **User**: The username of the master user of your domain.